-Over the course of the last two decades, schools are increasing access to recording arts technologies.
-This not only includes all age levels, but in a variety of learning spaces like classrooms, after-school arts programs, school counseling programs, and juvenile detention centers.
-Spotify’s Soundtrap platform is one of the first web-based digital audio workstations (DAW) designed to support students in education spaces by incorporating new innovations at the intersection of transcription services and audio editing.
-While Soundtrap may be new to the recording arts in the education landscape, educators across the US have worked to incorporate recording arts in education spaces for quite some time.
-Soundtrap partnered with 4 Learning, a learning solutions provider focused on best practices in recording arts, to highlight the extensive work and share teachers’ stories.
+What is RecordEd?
+Schools have been increasing access to recording arts technologies for the last two decades.
+This not only includes all age levels but in a variety of learning spaces like classrooms, after-school arts programs, school counseling programs, and juvenile detention centers.
+Spotify’s Soundtrap platform is one of the first web-based digital audio workstations (DAW) designed to support students in education by incorporating innovations at the intersection of transcription services and audio editing.
+While Soundtrap may be new to the recording arts in the education landscape, its popularity has grown.
+Educators across the US have worked to incorporate recording arts into education spaces for quite some time.
+Soundtrap partnered with 4 Learning, a learning solutions provider focused on best practices in recording arts.
+Together, we’ll highlight the extensive work and share teachers’ stories.